JetBrains/Qodana/topics/cloud-api.md

 * You have access to an existing %cloud% organization under the `OWNER` [role](cloud-user-roles.md#cloud-user-org-roles-owner).
 To learn how to create organizations, see the [](cloud-organizations.topic#cloud-organizations-create-organization) chapter.
 * Your %cloud% organization is licensed under the Ultimate Plus [license](pricing.md) of %product%.
-* To generate a permanent organization API token, use the **API token** tab of your organization settings, see the [](cloud-organizations.topic#cloud-organizations-overview) chapter for details.
+* To generate a permanent organization API token, use the [**API token** tab](cloud-organizations.topic#cloud-organizations-api-token) of your organization settings.
-* In API request examples provided in this section, replace the `{qodana.cloud.url}` placeholder with your base URL, i.e. with `qodana.cloud` for %cloud%, or using your custom base URL in case of %premlite%.
+* For API request examples provided in this section, replace the `{qodana.cloud.url}` placeholder with your base URL, i.e. with `qodana.cloud` for %cloud%, or using your custom base URL in case of %premlite%.

 In this section, an organization API token value is referred to as `$PERMANENT_ORGANIZATION_TOKEN`.